Ashina tribe: Physical appearance

 Bust of Kul Tigin (684–731), an Ashina Prince.

 According to the Book of Zhou and the History of the Northern Dynasties, the Ashina clan was related to the "Yenisei Kyrgyz", (Note: For an English translation, see Golden (2018:300-304)) (Note: However, Duan Chengshi wrote in Miscellaneous Morsels from Youyang that the mythological ancestors of Kyrgyz tribe (Jiānkūn bùluò 堅昆部落) were "a god and a cow" (神與牸牛), (unlike Göktürks, whose mythological ancestress was a she-wolf).) who resided near the Pamir mountains and are described as possessing red hair and blue eyes in the New Book of Tang (Xin Tangshu 217b.6147), a description previously used to describe the Wusun.
 However according to Lee & Kuang (2017), the Göktürks differed from the Kyrgyz in their physiognomy and "no comparable depiction of the Kök Türks or Tiele is found in the official Chinese histories."

-Lee & Kuang state that the most likely explanation for the West Eurasian physiognomy of the Yenisei Kirghiz is a high frequency of the Eurasian Indo-European haplogroup R1a-Z93.
+Lee & Kuang state that the most likely explanation for the West Eurasian physiognomy of the Yenisei Kyrgyz is a high frequency of the Eurasian Indo-European haplogroup R1a-Z93.
+Today, predominantly Asian Turkic groups such as Kyrgyz, a descendant of the Yenisei Kirghiz have one of the highest frequencies of R1a, with over 63% of the population while R1a-Z93 is most common (>30%) in the Altai people in Russia.